sbc/django-uploadify-s3/README.rst

 --------

-This application aims to make it easy for you to add browser-based uploads to Amazon S3 to your Django applications using the Uploadify jQuery plugin.
+This application aims to make it easy for you to add browser-based uploads to Amazon S3 to your Django projects using the Uploadify jQuery plugin.

 DUS3 is configuration driven, meaning you don't need to add any